 Roulette is one of the most popular casino games in the world.
 The game presents the opportunity to make a tidy profit and is relatively easy to learn, which makes it fun for casino beginners and professional gamblers alike.
-This tremendous appeal has translated well to online casinos, with the traditional table game ranking amongst the most popular games online.
+This tremendous appeal has translated well to online casinos, with the traditional table game ranking among the most popular games online.

 Much like all other casino games, the odds of winning at roulette lean in favour of the casino, because of the house edge- that’s how casinos make their money, right?
 But it’s not all doom and gloom.
 While there’s no foolproof system that guarantees big wins, having a better understanding of how the game works can give you a better chance of beating the house.
 Let’s get the ball rolling.

 There are four key elements involved when playing online roulette: the betting table, roulette wheel, ball and casino chips.
 The main objective for players is to predict which numbered pocket the ball will land in with each spin of the roulette wheel.